AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-results.py --help
     ```

-- To download results for one or more modules, use the `--modules` option as follows:
+- To download results for one or more modules, use the `--modules` option with the module directory name(s) as a comma separated list:
     ```sh
     # Get results from a single module
     ./download-results.py --modules module-name